What are the minimum system requirements?

 I have run the tests multiple times and the results differ slightly.
 Why?

-Can CINEBENCH R11.5 scores be compared with the results of previous versions?
+Can CINEBENCH R15 scores be compared with the results of previous versions?

-The CPU and OpenGL results provided by CINEBENCH R11.5 cannot be compared with previous versions.
+The CPU and OpenGL results provided by CINEBENCH R15 cannot be compared with previous versions.
 The tests have been modified greatly and optimized to better measure system performance on increasingly powerful hardware.
 The scale has been significantly altered to ensure that results with different versions are not compared.
-Previous CINEBENCH versions reported scores in the thousands, while R11.5 reports much lower CPU scores with decimal accuracy and reports OpenGL scores in frames per second rather than using an arbitrary scale.
+Previous CINEBENCH versions reported scores in the range of about 1-50, while CINEBENCH R15 reports much higher CPU scores with decimal accuracy.